 Do you want to become a commercial pilot?
-Then you first need to take Commercial Pilot License (CPL) or Commercial Pilot Training in India.
-Through this blog, we provide complete info about how to do CPL course, its scope, course fees and how to choose best CPL colleges in India 2018.
+Then you first need to take Commercial Pilot License (CPL).
+Through this blog, we provide complete info about how to do CPL course, its scope, course cost and how to choose the best CPL colleges in India 2018.

-A Commercial Pilot License also known as CPL.
+A Commercial Pilot License also is known as CPL.
 It is a type of License which allows a person to receive money in exchange for their services of flying certain aircraft.
-The authority which regulates the requirements for this license is International Civil Aviation Organisation.
-It is valid for five years which can be renewed after giving some tests.
-The CPL license issued is valid internationally and a candidate can be employed as the pilot in Govt. civil, private airlines, corporate companies and flying clubs on various positions.
+The authority which regulates the requirements for this license is the International Civil Aviation Organisation.
+It is valid for 5 years which can be renewed after giving some tests.
+The CPL license issued is valid internationally and a candidate can be employed as the pilot in Govt. civil, private airlines, corporate companies, and flying clubs on various positions.

 For Commercial Pilot training, initially, a candidate has to start with earning a Student Pilot License.
 After that, they have to acquire a Private Pilot License where the pilot will fly an aircraft without passengers.
 In the advanced form of this training, the candidate will fly the aircraft along with passengers by which he/she will Commercial Pilot License.

 In order to acquire a Commercial Pilot Licence one need to earn a certificate of a commercial pilot with logging of 250 flight hours.

 Commercial Pilot License Cost

 Even though the charges may vary to a great extent with every institute and state/ country the fee structure of getting a Commercial Pilots Licence one would have to pay between 20-35 lakhs for the whole course.
 Other expenses like hostel facilities may not be included in these fees.

 A candidate also has to give a written exam as per the syllabus offered by the Directorate General of Civil Aviation.
 Some of the subjects of study are:

 - Magnetism and Compasses,

 - Charts, Mass and Balance – Aeroplane, Centre of Gravity,